 Stella Pierides is a writer and poet born in Athens, Greece.
-She now divides her time between Neusaess, Germany and London, England.
+She now divides her time between Neusaess, Germany and London, UK.
 In her heart, she lives somewhere on the Aegean coast.
 She is married and has two adult daughters.

 Stella’s collection on the theme Haiku of the Senses appeared in the The Haiku Foundation’s Per Diem: Daily Haiku feature, March 2012, and can be viewed in the THF Per Diem Archive here.

 Amnesty International featured her blog post written for Blog Action Day 2013 Human Rights and Wrongs in their online blog Livewire

 Stella enjoys walking around the Bavarian lakes and rivers, the Swabian flatlands, or strolling on the North Norfolk coast and along the Thames.